- Notifications

 NOTE: These are not the requirements to use the modern BPF probe, but rather for building it from source.

-) for your machine's kernel release (uname -r
+) tailored to your machine's kernel release (uname -r

 andsinsp-example